emiliaajax/emoji-provider/README.md

 ```

 ### getEmojisAndTags()
-Returns an object array with all emojis and tags.
+Returns an object array with emojis and tags.

 ```js
 const emojiObjects = getEmojisAndTags()